10 Tips & Treasures on Creating a Living Will

 4) Be Specific With the Number of Signatures Needed on Your Living Will

 Depending on your circumstances, it is usually best not to require all surrogates to sign off on directions.
 When health care decisions need to be made, those decisions often cannot wait to get all of the surrogates in the same place at the same time.
 Your document should be crystal-clear on how many signatures are necessary.
 Scott Solkoff usually recommends that people allow only one signature to accomplish a health care decision even if other surrogates are available to act.
 There are pros and cons.
-Discuss this issue with the Elder Law Attorney.
+Discuss this issue with your Elder Law Attorney.

 5) Make Sure Your Surrogate has all Necessary Credentials